aerospike/aerospike-rest-gateway/docs/data-formats.md

 * Aerospike maps may have keys which are not strings. e.g ``{1:2, 3.14: 159}``.
 * Aerospike stores a GeoJSON type.
 Which is returned as a `MessagePack` extension type.

-If you are not handling CDTs (lists or maps) or using bytes or GeoJSON, then JSON as an interchange format should work for the Rest Client.
+If you are not handling Maps with non string keys, and not using bytes nor GeoJSON, then JSON as an interchange format will work for the Rest Client.

 ## MessagePack Format